The Bankrate promise

 - Do a deep clean: Take care to thoroughly clean all areas of your home, including appliances, attics, crawl spaces, plumbing fixtures, HVAC equipment and more.
 If you have pets, it may be a good idea to either take them with you or keep them safely locked away during the inspection.

 By taking the time to prepare ahead of the inspection, you may increase your chances of passing and obtaining the necessary insurance coverage.

 What happens if my house fails the home inspection?

-If you fail a home inspection, it is likely still possible for you to obtain a homeowners insurance policy.
+If you fail an insurance home inspection, it is likely still possible for you to obtain a homeowners insurance policy.
 In some cases, an insurer may issue a policy that stipulates you must make certain repairs within a set time frame (typically a 30-day period).
 For example, if your roof is damaged and in need of dire repair, your homeowners insurance provider might require you to have it replaced within a certain period of time in order to keep your policy in effect.

-Some older homes in extreme disrepair or that haven’t had the plumbing and electrical updated may not qualify for standard home insurance companies to insure.
+Some older homes in extreme disrepair or that haven’t had the plumbing and electrical updated may not qualify for standard home insurance.
 When this happens, you may have better luck finding coverage through companies that specialize in insuring high-risk properties.
 Insurance carriers in the excess and surplus markets are typically able to take on more risk than a standard carrier whose policies are financially backed by the state’s insurance department, which might make it easier for you to obtain coverage for higher-risk properties.